amanuki/smarthome/README.md

 # Smart Home System (MVP)

-This is a simple console-based program written in Java that simulates a smart home system.
-It allows you to check the status of household devices like light, thermostat, and a camera and control them through an interactive menu.
+This is a simple console-based program that simulates a smart home system.
+It allows us to check the status of household devices like light, thermostat, and a camera and control them through an interactive menu.

 ---